archangelstv/Prophecy-of-the-Archangels/README.md

 And so it is for this is yours
 This sign is given

-For it is for this land
+As it is for this land
 So it is for this world

 The pieces are placed together